 A peaceful place apart, this 256 acre retreat center near the former gold mining town of Julian is open for church groups, individuals, classes, fellowship groups and more for week-long or weekend retreats.
 An institution of this diocese for over 50 years, it serves as a model of ecological responsibility and helps us reclaim active stewardship of God’s creation.
-Click here for more information on its programs or visit their website.
+Visit their website for more information on their ministries.

 Episcopal Community Services

 Episcopal Community Services (ECS) was founded in 1927 as the outreach arm of the Diocese of San Diego.
 Our long-standing mission of serving God by serving those in need through programs that foster hope, dignity and independence is fulfilled by compassionate churches, generous donors and faithful volunteers to improve the lives of thousands of children and adults every day.

 401 Mile of Cars Way, Suite 350, National City, CA 91950